 Before any jobs are queued at all, the DayCron script sets two "master" Redis locks:

-These locks are meant to represent the processes for building data frames (DF) and prepared DF cache that haven’t yet completed.
+These locks are meant to represent the processes for building data frames (DF) and preparing a DF cache that hasn't yet been completed.
 These locks are also not meant to be released until all locks that will be nested under them have been released.